scalameta/metals/website/blog/2022-08-01-aluminium.md

 The feature also works for Scala 3.

-## More stable code navigation across subprojects

-Previously, Metals sometimes failed to code navigate such as in `Find All References` and `Go to Definition`s across projects.

-Now, Metals provides more stable code navigation thanks to the work by [@kpodsiad](https://github.com/kpodsiad)!

-If you're interested in technical details, please check out the PR [\#4176](https://github.com/scalameta/metals/pull/4176).

 ## Code Action documentation

 Have you ever wondered what kind of refactorings are available in Metals?